Immune Boost IV Therapy in Los Angeles: Your Questions Answered

 Is immune boost IV therapy safe?

 Yes, when administered by licensed medical professionals.
 Instadrip uses licensed registered nurses for all treatments.
-The compounds in a standard immune boost IV — saline, vitamins, minerals — are the same ones used in hospital IV formulations.
+The compounds in a standard immune boost IV are the same ones used in hospital IV formulations.

 Serious adverse reactions to vitamin IV infusions are uncommon.
-The most common side effects are minor: slight bruising or soreness at the IV site, a brief cooling sensation in the arm as the saline infuses, or a mild magnesium flush (a warm feeling in the face and chest that passes quickly).
+The most common side effects are minor: slight bruising or soreness at the IV site, a brief cooling sensation in the arm, or a mild magnesium flush that passes quickly.

-People with kidney disease, heart failure, or glucose-6-phosphate dehydrogenase (G6PD) deficiency should consult a physician before receiving high-dose vitamin C IV therapy.
+People with kidney disease, heart failure, or G6PD deficiency should consult a physician before receiving high-dose vitamin C IV therapy.
 Your nurse reviews your health history before every session.

 Can I get immune boost IV therapy if I'm already sick?

 Yes.
 Mobile IV therapy is well-suited for clients who are already ill.
-You stay home — the nurse comes to you.
-This keeps you out of waiting rooms where you could expose others and keeps you away from additional exposure risks when your immune system is already engaged.
+You stay home.
+The nurse comes to you.
+This keeps you out of waiting rooms where you could expose others.

-Let the nurse know your symptoms when you book and they'll arrive prepared.
+Let the nurse know your symptoms when you book.
 For clients with active symptoms, Anti-Nausea Medication is a popular free add-on.
-If you have a fever above 103°F or symptoms suggesting a serious bacterial infection, seek medical evaluation in addition to IV therapy.
+If you have a fever above 103F or symptoms suggesting a serious bacterial infection, seek medical evaluation in addition to IV therapy.
 IV vitamin infusions are not a substitute for prescription antibiotics or antivirals when those are clinically indicated.

 For a complete breakdown of how IV therapy supports active illness, see our guide to cold and flu IV therapy in Los Angeles.